Taxus baccata: Longevity

 The yew can reach at least 600 years of age, but ages are often overestimated.
 Ten yews in Britain are believed to predate the 10th century.
 The potential age of yews is impossible to determine accurately and is subject to much dispute.
 There is rarely any wood as old as the entire tree, while the boughs themselves often become hollow with age, making ring counts impossible.
 Growth rates and archaeological work of surrounding structures suggest the oldest yews, such as the Fortingall Yew in Perthshire, Scotland, may be 2,000 years old or more, placing them among the oldest plants in Europe.
 The Fortingall Yew has one of the largest recorded trunk girths in Britain, reportedly 16–17 m in the 18th century.
 The Llangernyw Yew in Clwyd, Wales, at another early saint site, is some 4,000–5,000 years old according to an investigation led by the botanist David Bellamy, who carbon-dated a yew in Tisbury, Wiltshire at around 4,000 years old.

 The Ankerwycke Yew is an ancient yew tree close to the ruins of St Mary's Priory, the site of a Benedictine nunnery built in the 12th century, near Wraysbury in Berkshire, England.
 It is a male tree with a girth of 8 m at 0.3 metres.
 The tree is at least 1,400 years old, and could be as old as 2,500 years.

 The Balderschwang Yew, estimated to be 600 to 1,000 years old, may be the oldest tree in Germany.
-The Caesarsboom, Caesar's Tree in Lo, Belgium, is thought to be over 2,000 years old.
-The Florence Court Yew in County Fermanagh, Northern Ireland is the oldest tree of the Irish Yew cultivar, (Taxus baccata 'Fastigiata').
+According to local legend, the Caesarsboom, Caesar's Tree in Lo, Belgium, is over 2,000 years old, though current estimates based on its size rather put it at 250.
+The Florence Court Yew in County Fermanagh, Northern Ireland, is the oldest tree of the Irish Yew cultivar (Taxus baccata 'Fastigiata').
 The cultivar has become ubiquitous in cemeteries across the world, and it is believed that all known examples are from cuttings from this tree.

 The Bermiego Yew in Asturias, Spain stands 15 m tall with a trunk diameter of 6.82 m and a crown diameter of 15 m.
 It was declared a Natural Monument in 1995 by the Asturian government and is protected by the Plan of Natural Resources.

 The Borrowdale Yews were described by William Wordsworth in his 1815 poem "Yew Trees", including the lines: